 Although you may have opened someone else’s mail unintentionally, what you do with it afterward is what really counts.
 Toss the mail in the garbage, and you have intentionally obstructed the delivery of that correspondence.
 That is a crime, and there may be consequences.
-The best practice is to write Return to Sender or note Wrong Address on the envelope and pop it into a mailbox.
-This way the letter can still eventually reach the intended recipient.
+If this happens, write Return to Sender or note Wrong Address on the envelope and pop it into a mailbox.
+That way, the letter can still eventually reach the intended recipient.

-A person who steals mail from Postal Service custody may be looking at as much as three years in prison.
+While opening mail not addressed to you on accident or with permission is not a crime, a person who steals mail from Postal Service custody may be looking at as much as five years in prison.
 That sentence may be in addition to or concurrent with other prison terms that the thief is sentenced to in relation to other crimes they may have committed after stealing the correspondence.
 Sizable fines may also be involved.
 Considering the consequences, stealing mail hardly seems worth the effort.

 If you have any additional questions or concerns about opening mail not addressed to you, you should contact your local Post Office to ensure you are following the law.